-What to expect as Moderna’s COVID-19 vaccine rolls out in Washington state
+What to expect as Moderna’s coronavirus vaccine rolls out in Washington state

-With Friday’s emergency approval of Moderna’s coronavirus vaccine, Washington health officials now have a second tool in the fight against the disease, and it’s one that’s more flexible and should help vaccinate smaller communities farther from major hospitals.
+With Friday’s emergency approval of Moderna’s coronavirus vaccine, Washington health officials now have a second tool in the fight against the virus, and it’s one that’s more flexible and should help vaccinate smaller communities farther from major hospitals.

 The Pfizer and Moderna vaccines were created using the same technology, report similar effectiveness and produce comparable side effects.